lightning-tv/solid/docs/intro/basics.md

 }
 ```

 Now we have a simple button component that accepts props, making it easy to customize and reuse throughout our app.
-Yup, it's just a function returning JSX.
+Yup, it’s just a function returning JSX.
 The same as pages.
-There is no performance overhead to creating components as they are just functions.
+Also, we can `{…props}` to take arbitrary values and apply them to the container.
 But what if we wanted different colors or widths?

 ## Adding Styles for Flexibility